codesteller/radar-camera-fusion/Readme.md

 ## ToDo
 - [x] Video streaming from USB Camera
 - [x] Object detection with Yolo V8s
+- [ ] Object detection refactoring using classes
 - [ ] tracking using OpenCV and ByteTracker
 - [ ] Interfacing Radar with TI AWR1843Boost Radar SDK
 - [ ] Object detection and tracking using Radar